open-contracting/deploy/docs/use/kingfisher-collect.rst

 Create a .netrc file
 --------------------

+.. admonition:: One-time setup

+   Request a username and password from James or Yohanna.
+(They will add a key-value pair under the ``apache.sites.ocdskingfisherscrape.htpasswd`` key in the ``pillar/private/kingfisher_process.sls`` file.)

 To :ref:`collect data<collect-data>` with (and :ref:`update spiders<update-spiders>` in) Kingfisher Collect, you need to send requests to it from your computer as described above, using the same username and password as to :ref:`access-scrapyd-web-service`.

 Instead of setting the username and password in multiple locations (on the command line and in ``scrapy.cfg`` files), set them in one location: in a ``.netrc`` file.
-In order to create (or append the Kingfisher Collect credentials to) a ``.netrc`` file, replace ``PASSWORD`` with the password, and run:
+In order to create (or append the Kingfisher Collect credentials to) a ``.netrc`` file, replace ``USERNAME`` with your username and ``PASSWORD`` with your password, and run:

 .. code-block:: bash

-   echo 'machine collect.kingfisher.open-contracting.org login scrape password PASSWORD' >> ~/.netrc
+   echo 'machine collect.kingfisher.open-contracting.org login USERNAME password PASSWORD' >> ~/.netrc

 You must change the file's permissions to be readable only by the owner: